-5 Since Paul obviously would not use a 'language' in public, he made heavy use of them when alone with God.
+1 Since Paul obviously would not use a 'language' in public, he made heavy use of them when alone with God.
 People who follow Paul's example have told me that it recharges their spiritual 'battery' in short order.
 No wonder Paul did it!

-6 See Isaiah 28:11-12 and Deuteronomy 28:49.
+2 See Isaiah 28:11-12 and Deuteronomy 28:49.

-22 Therefore the 'languages' are for a sign, not to believers but to unbelievers;1 while prophesying2 is not for unbelievers but for believers.
+3 Like on the day of Pentecost, to be a 'sign' a 'language' would have to be one that the unbeliever knew, but that the speaker would have no way of knowing.
+If the unbeliever thinks you are raving (verse 23), where is the 'sign'?
+To argue that 'tongues' is the sign that you have been 'baptized while prophesying1 is not for unbelievers but for believers.
 23 So if the whole congregation comes together and all are speaking in 'languages', but outsiders or unbelievers come in, will not they say that you are raving?
 24 But if everyone is prophesying, and an unbeliever or outsider comes in, he is reproved by all, he is examined by all.
 25 And thus the secrets of his heart are exposed, and so, falling on his face he will worship God, affirming, "Truly God is among you!"